← Back to Stories

-Melbourne teacher Sunil Sharma allegedly murdered by brother in India
+Melbourne teacher murdered by brother in India over property dispute

 Consensus Summary

-Sunil Sharma, a 66-year-old Melbourne maths teacher and father of two, went missing in Amritsar, India, on May 22, 2026, while handling property matters ahead of retirement.
-Indian police allege his brother Satish Sharma, along with Satish’s wife Anushka, their son Sunish, and a property dealer named Lakshman Singh, drugged Sunil with sleeping pills, killed him with a baseball bat, and dumped his body in the Harike canal.
-Satish Sharma was arrested on June 7, 2026, and police are searching for Sunil’s remains.
-The accused are accused of fabricating a power of attorney to sell Sunil’s properties, with police claiming the murder may have been motivated by a property dispute.
-Sunil’s daughter Surbhi Sharma has publicly mourned her father, describing him as a loving and dedicated teacher, while the Australian Indian diaspora community and Sunil’s former school have expressed shock and condolences.
+Sunil Sharma, a 66-year-old Melbourne maths teacher and father of two, went missing on May 22, 2026, while in Amritsar, Punjab, India, to sell two investment properties.
+Indian police allege his brother, Satish Sharma, drugged him with sleeping pills, struck him with a baseball bat, and dumped his body in the Harike canal.
+Four individuals, including Satish Sharma, his wife Anushka, their son Sunish, and property dealer Lakshman Singh, were arrested.
+Authorities claim the accused fabricated a power of attorney to sell properties belonging to Sunil and his sister, motivating the murder over a property dispute.
+Sunil’s daughter, Surbhi Sharma, described him as a loving and dedicated teacher, while the Australian Indian diaspora community and his former colleagues at Diamond Valley College expressed shock and condolences.
+Police continue searching for his remains, and the case has drawn attention to the swift response of Indian authorities.

 ✓ Verified by 2+ sources